Rod Serling: Corporate censorship

 The initial story-line of his teleplay Noon on Doomsday (aired April 25, 1956) was set in the Southern United States about the lynching of a Jewish pawnbroker.
-However, when Serling mentioned in a radio interview that it was inspired by the events and racism that led to the murder of Emmett Till, censorship by advertisers and the TV network resulted in significant changes.
+When Serling mentioned in a radio interview that it was inspired by the events and racism that led to the murder of Emmett Till, censorship by advertisers and the TV network resulted in significant changes.
 The program as shown was set in New England and concerned the killing of an unknown foreigner.
-He subsequently returned to the Till events when writing A Town Has Turned to Dust for 'Playhouse 90' but had to set it a century in the past and remove any inter-racial dynamics before it would be produced by CBS TV.
+He returned to the Till events when writing A Town Has Turned to Dust for 'Playhouse 90', but had to set it a century in the past and remove any inter-racial dynamics before it would be produced by CBS TV.

 Gould, The New York Times reviewer, added this editorial note at the end of a glowing review for A Town Has Turned to Dust, a show about racism and bigotry in a small Southwestern town: "'Playhouse 90' and Mr. Serling had to fight executive interference ... before getting their play on the air last night.
 The theater people of Hollywood have reason to be proud of their stand in the viewers' behalf."

-Frustrated by seeing his scripts divested of political statements and ethnic identities (and having a reference to the Chrysler Building removed from a script sponsored by Ford), Serling decided the only way to avoid such artistic interference was to create his own show.
+Frustrated by seeing his scripts divested of political statements and ethnic identities, and having a reference to the Chrysler Building removed from a script sponsored by Ford, Serling decided the only way to avoid such artistic interference was to create his own show.
 In an interview with Mike Wallace, he said, "I don't want to fight anymore.
 I don't want to have to battle sponsors and agencies.
 I don't want to have to push for something that I want and have to settle for second best.
 I don't want to have to compromise all the time, which in essence is what a television writer does if he wants to put on controversial themes."

 Serling submitted "The Time Element" to CBS, intending it to be a pilot for his new weekly show, The Twilight Zone.
 Instead, CBS used the science fiction script for a new show produced by Desi Arnaz and Lucille Ball, Westinghouse Desilu Playhouse, in 1958.
 The story concerns a man who has vivid nightmares of the attack on Pearl Harbor.
-The man goes to a psychiatrist and, after the session, the twist ending (a device which Serling became known for) reveals the "patient" had died at Pearl Harbor, and the psychiatrist was the one actually having the vivid dreams.
+The man goes to a psychiatrist and, after the session, the twist ending, a device which Serling became known for, reveals the "patient" had died at Pearl Harbor, and the psychiatrist was the one actually having the vivid dreams.
 The episode received so much positive fan response that CBS agreed to let Serling go ahead with his pilot for The Twilight Zone.